Wisconsin prosecution of fake electors: Other litigation

 Following investigations, the fraudulent elector scheme resulted in criminal charges in four other states.
 Chesebro was subpoenaed by a grand jury in Fulton County, Georgia, in July 2022.
 In August 2023, he was one of eighteen people indicted for his role in the alleged racketeering conspiracy by Fulton County district attorney Fani Willis.
 Chesebro reached a plea agreement with Fulton County prosecutors on October 20, 2023, pleading guilty to a single felony count of conspiracy to file false documents, and received five years probation.

 Chesebro was identified as an unindicted co-conspirator in the federal prosecution of Donald Trump for allegedly leading the conspiracy to defraud the United States and obstruct the counting of electoral votes.
 He was also then listed as an unindicted co-conspirator in the Arizona prosecution of fake electors in 2023.
 In July 2023, Michigan Attorney General Dana Nessel indicted Michigan's 16 false electors, then in December 2023, a Nevada grand jury also indicted conspirators involved in the fake elector plot.

 Chesebro is said to be cooperating with prosecutors from multiple states and has entered into proffer agreements in order to give himself some protection from prosecution.

-Wisconsin civil case
+Civil case

 On May 17, 2022, the progressive legal advocacy group Law Forward filed civil lawsuit against the ten false Wisconsin electors along with Chesebro and Troupis, on behalf of the ten legitimate Wisconsin electors.
 The case was known as Khary Penebaker et al. v.
 Andrew Hitt et al. After pre-trial hearings and discovery, the ten Trump electors reached a settlement with the plaintiffs on December 6, 2023, acknowledging that their votes were cast on December 14, 2020, at the behest of the Trump campaign and the Republican Party of Wisconsin, and were part of an effort to overturn the results of the 2020 election and disrupt the peaceful transition of power.

 Chesebro and Troupis settled with the Penebaker plaintiffs on March 4, 2024, turning over a trove of additional documents detailing their role in the plot.